When mountains connect cultures

 Taking a classic example of Switzerland which has huge mountainous terrain vis-à-vis the Sultanate, not only the beauty of their mountains has been a main attraction for tourists, but the characteristic landmark shaping the topography of both countries has helped form the farming culture in a significant way.

-“Mountains are not just a décor, their powerful presence shapes the minds and aspirations of the people living there,” avers Ambassador Balz Abplanalp, the Swiss diplomatic representative to the Sultanate.
+“Mountains are not just a décor, their powerful presence shapes the minds and aspirations of the people living there.
+And their sometimes harsh environment requires, as nature in general, due respect,” avers Ambassador Balz Abplanalp, the Swiss diplomatic representative to the Sultanate.

 To celebrate and to pay due respects to the key role played by mountains in shaping the cultures and providing livelihood of a populace on the occasion of the International Mountain Day on December 11, the Embassy of Switzerland in Oman has prepared two projects.